Codecademy/docs/documentation/style-guide.md

   - Cover a broad category such as a programming languages like [Java](https://www.codecademy.com/resources/docs/java) and [C++](https://www.codecademy.com/resources/docs/cpp), or extensive subjects like ([Open Source](https://www.codecademy.com/resources/docs/open-source) and [Cybersecurity](https://www.codecademy.com/resources/docs/cybersecurity).
   - Vary in structure from a couple of paragraphs to a multiple-sectioned entry.
 - Concepts
-  - Are provided as a list under each parent topic.
+  - Provided as a list under each topic.
   - Cover a small piece of the parent topic such as a class, library, control structure, or language element.
   - For non-language topics, can be any discrete subject within the parent topic.
 (Such as [Linux](https://www.codecademy.com/resources/docs/open-source/linux) under [Open Source](https://www.codecademy.com/resources/docs/open-source))
   - For [General](https://www.codecademy.com/resources/docs/general) concepts, can be any computer/code related subject not broad enough for its own topic entry.